chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 So here we're using `wolfi-base`.

-I can't use the node `latest` image because we need to install these dependencies.
+I can't use the Node `latest` image because we need to install these dependencies.

 So for that reason, I've used `wolfi-base`.